Peergos/book/src/dev/signup.md

 The steps involved in signing up are:

 1) Register the username
-   - Hash the password and username through scrypt to get the identity key pair, following key pair and symmetric root key.
+   - Hash the password and username through scrypt to get the auth key pair, and symmetric root key.
+   - Generate a random identity keypair
    - Generate a signed username claim including an expiry, and the ipfs node id of the storage server (the server we are signing up through) This is just identity.sign(username, expiry, [storage id])
    - Send this claim to the pki node for confirmation